 Based on the October 2012 rule change by the Texas Water Development Board, the council anticipated that the 2016 regional water plans would provide extensive information on the implementation of any water conservation strategies recommended for water user groups in the previous (2011) plans.
 However, a review by Kramer of a selected sample of the 2016 regional water plans indicates that the plans vary widely in the level of detail, comprehensiveness, and usefulness of their respective discussions of the implementation of water conservation strategies recommended in the 2011 plans, and most of the evaluation, with some exceptions, is of municipal conservation strategies rather than conservation strategies in other sectors of water use.

 Indeed, the overview of conservation implementation found in most plans is minimal.
 The reasons most often cited for the paucity of information provided is inadequate budget to conduct a review of implementation and poor implementation survey response rates by water user groups and entities.
 Several regional plans, however, demonstrate a determined effort to gather and present information on conservation strategy implementation, with varying degrees of success.
-Among these are the 2016 plans for Regions C, H, and K. One common theme throughout most of the regional plans reviewed for this evaluation is that per capita water consumption in Texas is projected to continue to drop (although the 2011 base per capita use for the 2016 regional plans in some regions was higher than the base used for the 2011 plans), and this in part reflects implementation of passive and active conservation requirements and initiatives
+Among these are the 2016 plans for Regions C, H, and K. One common theme throughout most of the regional plans reviewed for this evaluation is that per capita water consumption in Texas is projected to continue to drop (although the 2011 base per capita use for the 2016 regional plans in some regions was higher than the base used for the 2011 plans), and this in part reflects implementation of passive and active conservation requirements and initiatives. .

 Charge 7.
 Monitor target and goal guidelines for water conservation to be considered by the Texas Commission on Environmental Quality and Texas Water Development Board

 As proposed by the Water Conservation Implementation Task Force in its 2004 report to the legislature, targets and goals established by an entity should consider a minimum annual reduction of one percent in total gallons per capita per day (gpcd), based upon a five-year rolling average, until such time as the entity achieves a total gpcd of 140 or less.
 The task force also proposed a statewide goal of 140 gallons per capita per day.
-Total gpcd equals the total amount of water diverted or pumped for potable use divided by total population.
+Total gpcd equals the total amount of water diverted or pumped by a water service provider (i.e., utility) for potable use divided by total population served.

 It is important to note that the selection of the goal of 140 gallons per capita per day was a compromise and that a more aggressive but achievable goal (if adopted) would save Texas even more water.
 In fact, according to the 2017 State Water Plan, if all the recommended municipal conservation and reuse strategies were implemented in 2070, the projected statewide municipal average gallons per capita per day would decline from the currently projected 163 gallons per capita per day in 2020 (without recommended conservation or reuse strategies) to approximately 124 gallons per capita per day in 2070 (with recommended conservation and reuse strategies).